 A URL shortener makes your links much easier to share.
 The days of ugly, hard to share, URLs are over!
 A major benefit to affiliate marketers is URL shorteners give you control over the redirect.

 Let’s say you tweet the link to a product, and it sells out; many URL shorteners allow you to go in and change the destination of the link without changing the shortened link.
-This can be useful on Twitter because you cannot edit tweets or already sent emails.
-It also makes it much easier to remember your URL, which helps content you tend to share frequently.
+This can be useful on Twitter because you cannot edit tweets.
+The same goes for email, they say once you send it nothing can be changed, but it is quite the contrary!
+Having a customized, shortened URL also makes it much easier to remember your URL, which helps your brand.

-In addition to strengthening your brand, and perhaps more importantly, URL shorteners can also give you insights into your clicks.
+In addition to strengthening your brand, URL shorteners can also give you insights into your clicks.
 Understanding who your target audience is and where they come from is paramount to your marketing strategy.
 URL shortener analytics can provide you with the data from all the clicks through your links.

 Here is a quick look at the Geniuslink dashboard and the information you could derive from our URL shortening service.